 - 1. Both rehabilitation and new construction tax credit projects must meet the following requirements: - a.
 A copy of the FIRM for the subject property must be included in the Appendix K of the Phase I Report, whether or not there are Special Flood Hazard Areas identified on the subject property. - b.
-The boundaries of the proposed site for development must be delineated on the FIRM. - 2.
+The boundaries of the proposed site for development must be delineated on the FIRM. - c.
+A Floodplain Encroachment Review Report prepared by the Floodplain Unit, Environmental Protection Division, Georgia Department of Natural Resources. - 2.
 For HOME funded projects include the HUD Environmental Questionnaire in Appendix P of the Phase I Report.

 In accordance with 24 C.F.R.
-55.1c1 and 2, no funding will be approved in floodways or Coastal High Hazard Areas, as those terms are defined in 24 C.F.R.
+55.1c1 and 2, no funding will be approved in regulatory floodways or Coastal High Hazard Areas (often referred to as V Zones on FEMA FIRMs), as those terms are defined in 24 C.F.R.
 55.2b.